-- Registration Closes on April 11th at end of day!
+- Registration Closes on April 1st at noon!
 No Race Day Registration.
 Race Director and State Park will need to have a count of participants & crew and have plenty of time for set up and so forth.

-- If you decide to camp the night before, you will be responsible for camping fees.
-There will be a spot in registration to add another day of camping if you would like to camp Friday night also.
+- If you decide to camp the night before, you will be responsible for that fee.

 - Full hook-ups at park are available for $25 a night or additional $10 on top of dry camping fee, that comes with fee.
 All sites are first come first serve.

 - Race starts at 8 am, precisely, there will be plenty of time to set up prior to race or the night before.